 - Rimrock Foundation - http://rimrock.org -

-When a loved one becomes chemically dependent their behavior will change.
+When a loved one is chemically dependent and has a co-existing psychiatric disorder, their behavior changes.
 To accommodate these changes in the addict, each family member changes his or her own behavior.
 Unfortunately, however, the accommodations and changes do not help, and family members feel confused, fearful, inadequate, unworthy and ashamed.

 The Foundation helped pioneer the concept of family treatment because of our belief that addiction involves the entire family; each member suffers with the dependent person, and requires special care and attention.
 Our intensive family week program is designed to help each family member discover new, healthy ways to cope with life and recovery.